mulesoft/pdk-custom-policy-examples/ai-prompt-decorator/README.md

 4. Change the `prepend` and `append` messages in `./playground/config/api.yaml` to test several chat history decorations.

 5. By default the playground is configured with an echo server as backend API.
-You could set an actual `/llm/v1/chat` by editing the `backend` service at `./playground/docker-compose.yaml` file.
+You could set an actual OpenAI API by editing the `backend` service at `./playground/docker-compose.yaml` file.